Sumit2202/Smart-Bin-Management-System/README.md

 # Smart-Bin-Management-System
-The document contain a System analysis of Project Smart Bin Management System
+The document contain a System analysis of Smart Bin Management System